JoeHossam/elfarouk-task/README.md

     > **_NOTE:_** The application expects the file to has 3 columns; name, email and phone.
     > There is also file testingData which already includes a 20 thousands records.
 3. When the app finishes, you will see a simple json message `records successfully uploaded` and the excution time, that is when everything has finished succefully.

+## Available Scripts

+In the project directory, you can run:

+### `php artisan serve`

+Runs the app in the development mode.